-Just flew back from an INSANE trip to Dallas this past week.
+Just flew back from a WILD trip to Dallas this past week.
 Stayed with friends, enjoyed great company, great food, … Vanilla Ice, Ninja Turtles.. drunkenly prank calling some of my MasterChef “prison buddies” with Matt Orsini (remember him from my videos?).. and more.
 Truly epic trip.

 One thing that I was particularly looking forward to, was meeting Ben Starr for the first time.
 As you may recall, Ben was my “Haymitch”, as I prepared for my brief stint on MasterChef.
 I realized this week that it’s been almost a year and a half since first contact!

 After I arrived in Dallas, we planned to meet up on our second last night in Dallas – he would have my husband and I over for dinner, along with John – one of our friends that we were staying with.
 I was honestly kind of nervous – meeting people always makes me nervous, but Ben was even beyond that – someone I owed a good chunk of my sanity to, over the whole course of the past year and a half.

 I don’t *ever* get star struck, but apparently I DO get “Starr” struck!

 So, with a few hours to go before dinner, I texted him to once again ask if there was anything I could bring, hoping that I could get my mind off of “Man, I wonder what this whole thing would have been like, if I’d never contacted him”.
 I offered to bring dessert, and he accepted.
 Yes!
 Distraction!

 Relief soon turned to stress, as I realized that I was in a kitchen that was not my own, with no real access to grocery stores, not a whole lot in the way of available ingredients, and only a few hours to go.
 Yay for speaking before thinking things out, eh?